pruuk/cs50finalproject/README.md

 focusing on updating the web portal.
 Both Calabe and Malia will write the game story content.

 Homeworld Gaius will be a MUD based in a world that is slightly smaller than Earth with three moons that are roughly the same size.
-The technology level for this world will be roughly equivolent to Roman times.
+The technology level for this world will be roughly equivalent to Roman times.

 We will host the MUD so it can be logged into soon.
 URL TBD.